AdityaShenoy2302/AdityaShenoy2302/README.md

   [PES University], [2022-2026]

 ## 🏀 Extracurriculars
-- University Basketball Team Member 🏀
+- Former member of the University Basketball Team 🏀
 - Volunteered in the College Fest Disciplinary Committee 🎉

 ## 🏆 LeetCode